kanidm/kanidm/book/src/developers/designs/oauth2_refresh_tokens.md

 In this design we associate a "not issued before" (NIB) timestamp to our sessions.
 For a refresh token to be valid for issuance, the refresh tokens IAT must be greater than or equal to the NIB.

-In this example were the refresh token with IAT 1 re-used after the second token was issued, then this condition would fail as the NIB has advanced to 2.
+In this example were the refresh token with IAT 1 reused after the second token was issued, then this condition would fail as the NIB has advanced to 2.
 Since IAT 1 is not greater or equal to NIB 2 then the refresh token _must_ have previously been used for access token exchange.